Why does Texas require SR-22 insurance?

 Need SR-22 Filed Today?

-Find your nearest officeSean — A-LA Auto Insurance
+Find your nearest officeLicensed Insurance Agent, Texas

-Sean is a licensed insurance agent at A-LA Auto Insurance, a TDI-licensed independent agency with 13 offices across Dallas-Fort Worth.
-He specializes in helping Texas drivers find affordable coverage — including SR-22 filings, non-standard auto, no-credit-check options, and coverage for drivers without a US license.
+Sean is a licensed insurance agent at A-LA Auto Insurance, a TDI-licensed independent agency (License #3107286) with 14 offices across Dallas-Fort Worth.
+With 5+ years of experience in the non-standard auto insurance market, he specializes in SR-22 filings, high-risk auto, DUI insurance, no-credit-check options, and coverage for drivers without a US license.
+Sean works with 35+ carriers to find the lowest available rate.
 Call (866) 252-6116 to speak with the team directly.